6 breathtaking Canadian wildlife experiences

 When thinking about Northern creatures, one animal usually comes to mind: the polar bear.
 Seeing one of these legendary, powerful creatures in the wild is an experience that's impossible to forget, and your best chance to do so is probably in Churchill, Manitoba.
 Nicknamed "The Polar Bear Capital of the World," Churchill lies on the migratory path of these incredible animals, where the boreal forest meets the tundra, and offers prime polar bear-viewing for much of the year.

-Whether you want to photograph polar bears as they frolic in the flowers, get eye-to-eye with them in the comfort and safety of a Tundra Buggy®, or watch them prepare to hibernate in their snowy dens for the winter, there’s a tour out there for you.
+Whether you want to photograph polar bears from a distance as they frolic in the flowers, get face-to-face with them in the comfort and safety of a Tundra Buggy(R), or watch them pack it in and head out on the ice for the winter, there's a tour out there for you.

 When: Year round, but best viewing is often from October-November